 This project focuses on evaluating novel imaging techniques for measurement of perfusion and oxygenation in the anterior segment of the eye and the eye muscles during strabismus surgery.
 By doing this, the risk of anterior ischemia could be calculated and surgical techniques optimized.

 Left: Illustration of an eye and the four rectus muscles with the anterior ciliary arteries.
-Right: One of our first LSCI images showing the eye and the perfusion araising from the anterior ciliary arteries.
+Right: A LSCI image showing the eye and the perfusion arising from the anterior ciliary arteries.

 Strabismus is a state of impaired ocular alignment with a prevalence of 2-4% in the western world.
 In children, strabismus can cause severe permanent vision impairment but in adults the main problem is diplopia or social difficulties such as avoiding eye contact, which can be very disabling.
 There are many causes for strabismus, ranging from refractive errors to severe neurological conditions.
 The primary aim when treating strabismus is to restore ocular alignment.
 Various treatment methods are available but extraocular muscle surgery remains the treatment of choice for permanent correction.
 Anterior segment ischemia is a rare but severe complication to strabismus surgery.
 The condition occurs due to damage of the anterior ciliary arteries that course along the rectus muscles and therefore gets damaged during surgical manipulation.
 In its mildest form it results in pupil abnormalities but more severe consequences such as corneal scars have been observed with risk of vision loss.
 It is generally believed that to reduce the risk of anterior segment ischemia, only two muscles should be operated on during strabismus surgery and a third muscle can only be operated on given that 6 months healing time has passed.
 However, when the commonly used strabismus surgery procedures were developed a century ago, they were based on empirical observations of clinical outcome.
 Knowledge of the effect of strabismus surgery on perfusion to the anterior segments of the eye is virtually non-existent.
 Today modern, non-invasive, techniques are available to monitor perfusion during surgery.
 Our research attempts to develop perfusion and oxygenation monitoring techniques to assess the effect of strabismus surgery for the first time.